jwillemsen/daikin_onecta/readme.md

 Copy the `daikin_onecta` folder and all of its contents into your Home Assistant's `custom_components` folder.
 This is often located inside of your `/config` folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the `custom_components` folder might be located at `/usr/share/hassio/homeassistant`.
 It is possible that your `custom_components` folder does not exist.
 If that is the case, create the folder in the proper location, and then copy the `daikin_onecta` folder and all of its contents inside the newly created `custom_components` folder.
 Then you have to restart Home Assistant for the component to be loaded properly.

+# Prerequisites

+Visit https://developer.cloud.daikineurope.com and sign up for a developer account.
+Enter the email of your login for the Onecta App from Daikin.

 # Using config flow

 Start by going to Settings - Devices & Services and pressing the `+ ADD INTEGRATION` button to create a new Integration, then select `Daikin Onecta` in the drop-down menu.